Wcubed/asset_explorer/readme.md

 - [ ] Add asset packs via dialog, instead of the file explorer sidebar.
 - [ ] Tag images.
 - [ ] Show what tags an image has.
 - [ ] Remember the tags.
-By saving them in a `.asset_dir.csv` in the directory itself?
+By saving them in a `.asset_dir.json` in each directory and subdirectory?
 - [ ] Filter images by tag.
+- [ ] Show asset directories and their subdirectories.
+They are no longer "asset-packs"

-- [ ] Add a menu item to clear the cache.
+- [x] Add a menu item to clear the cache.
 - [x] Add an asset pack (folder) to the library.
 - [x] Remove an asset pack (folder) from the library.
 - [x] Save an asset packs info into a json file in it's directory.